portainer/portainer-docs/advanced/edge-agent.md

 ### Opening a tunnel between the agent and Portainer

 Once confirmation is received, the Edge Agent decrypts the credentials and opens a tunnel on port `8000` to the Portainer instance.
 If a remote environment is a swarm cluster, every node will run an instance of the agent (and every instance will poll Portainer).
 The 'you are required' flag causes the first agent in the cluster to establish the tunnel.
 Once in place, Portainer can then query the agent where the tunnel is open.
 If the tunnel closes for any reason, the agent will immediately re-establish it.

+{% hint style="warning" %}
+The hostname of the portainer API and tunnel must be the same.
+The Edge Agent connects to `https://portainer.example.org` for API access, and `ws://portainer.example.org:8000` for tunneling.
+Currently, having these two endpoints hosted on separate hostnames is not supported.
+{% endhint %}/

 ### When Portainer forces the Edge Agent to establish a tunnel